hdShang/arxiv-daily/docs/cs-CV/2025-06-13/papers/250611515v1-manager-aggregating-insights-from-unimodal-experts-in-two-tower-vlms.md

 ---
 layout: default
-title: Manager: Aggregating Insights from Unimodal Experts in Two-Tower VLMs and MLLMs
+title: "Manager: Aggregating Insights from Unimodal Experts in Two-Tower VLMs and MLLMs"
 ---

 # Manager: Aggregating Insights from Unimodal Experts in Two-Tower VLMs and MLLMs